meatfighter/nintaco-go-api-screenshot/README.md

 ### Getting Pixels

 This example demonstrates how to use `API.GetPixels`, which captures the emulator's screen into a provided array.
-When `API.GetPixels` is invoked within `FrameListener.FrameRendered`, the pixels values will be from the frame that is about to be displayed.
+When `API.GetPixels` is invoked within a `FrameListener` receiver, the pixels values will be from the frame that is about to be displayed.
 If it is inovked prior to the listener callback, some of the values could be from a prior frame.

 `API.GetPixels` obtains 9-bit extended palette indices.
 The lower 6 bits represent one of the 64 colors and the upper 3 bits describe if and how that color is emphasized.
 Usually there is no emphasis (the upper 3 bits will all be 0).
 This example uses a table to convert the extended palette indices into RGBA's.